 The most useful correction is short: an OpenAI API key can be free to create even when normal OpenAI API usage is not free in the way you expect.

 That single sentence resolves most of the confusion around this topic.
-OpenAI still has an API-side Explore free trial plan, free moderation, a few specialized Free-tier model surfaces, and program-specific complimentary tokens.
-But if you need a real application backend using mainstream models, the honest default is Prepaid Billing plus a cheap model, not a universal free trial.
+OpenAI still has an account-level Free usage tier, an API-side Explore free trial plan, free moderation, tiny model-specific Free rows, and program-specific complimentary tokens.
+But if you need a real application backend using mainstream models, the honest default is Prepaid Billing plus a cheap model unless the exact model page says otherwise.

 For most developers, the decision tree is now straightforward: